© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Catley Priory is a scheduled monument protected by Historic England under reference 1017524.
 View the official record →

-Catley Priory is a Benedictine monastic foundation located in Lincolnshire, dating from the 12th century.
+Catley Priory is a Benedictine priory located in Lincolnshire, England, founded in the twelfth century as a daughter house of Bardney Abbey.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017524.

 Catley Priory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017524.